-Article 4(1) No 14 of Directive 2004/39/EC (Markets in Financial Instruments Directive - MiFID) defines regulated market as a multilateral system operated and/or managed by a market operator, which brings together or facilitates the bringing together of multiple third party buying and selling interests in financial instruments in the system and in accordance with its nondiscretionary rules in a way that results in a contract, in respect of the financial instruments admitted to trading under its rules and/or systems, and which is authorised and functions regularly and in accordance with the provisions of Title III of MiFID.
+Article 4(1), No 14, of Directive 2004/39/EC (Markets in Financial Instruments Directive - MiFID) defines regulated market as a multilateral system operated and/or managed by a market operator, which brings together or facilitates the bringing together of multiple third party buying and selling interests in financial instruments in the system and in accordance with its nondiscretionary rules in a way that results in a contract, in respect of the financial instruments admitted to trading under its rules and/or systems, and which is authorised and functions regularly and in accordance with the provisions of Title III of MiFID.

-Considering the above, any wholesale energy product which is a financial instrument, including those listed in Section C of Annex I of MiFID, but which is not admitted to trading on a regulated market in a Member State or for which a request for admission to trading on such a market has not been made would be covered by market abuse prohibitions of REMIT.
-In particular, a derivative on energy only admitted to trading at Multilateral Trading Facilities according to Article 4(1) No 15 of MiFID is not covered by the market abuse prohibitions of MAD, but by the market abuse prohibitions of REMIT.
+Considering the above, any wholesale energy product which is a financial instrument, including those listed in Section C of Annex I of MiFID, but which is not admitted to trading on a regulated market in a Member State and for which a request for admission to trading on such a market has not been made would be covered by market abuse prohibitions of REMIT.
+In particular, a derivative on energy only admitted to trading at Multilateral Trading Facilities according to Article 4(1) No 15 of MiFID is not covered by the market abuse prohibitions of REMIT.